I need human help to enter verification code (office hours only)

 Upon registration, you should receive your registration confirmation email within minutes.
 If you don't, please try re-registering, or register using our Google Form instead.

-Questions, recommendations, feedback?
+Questions, accommodations, feedback?

 Don't be shy!
 You can contact the Book Club founder & host, SJC member Heidi Bennett, directly.